Maryborough West, Queensland: Education

-Riverside Christian College is a private primary and secondary (Prep-12) school at 23 Royle Street (25.5177°S 152.6645°E).
+Riverside Christian College is a private primary and secondary (Prep–12) school at 23 Royle Street (25.5177°S 152.6645°E).

 There are no government schools in Maryborough West.
 The nearest government primary school is Sunbury State School in neighbouring Maryborough to the south-east.
-The nearest government secondary school is Aldridge State High School in neighbouring Maryborough to the east.
+The nearest government secondary school is Aldridge State High School in Maryborough to the east.

 Amenities

+The Maryborough Showgrounds and Equestrian Park is located on the Bruce Highway at Maryborough West.

 LifeChurch Maryborough is at 68 Gayndah Road (25.5168°S 152.6640°E).
 It is part of the Wesleyan Methodist Church of Australia.